DigitalGlobe/gbdxtools/docs/vector_maps.rst

 .. image :: ./images/vector_maps_radius_style.jpg

-To change the point feature styling to use circles, we can apply a ``CircleStyle`` to the map:
+To change the point feature styling to use circles, we can apply a ``CircleStyle`` to the map.
+With no other styles defined, only points are shown:

 .. code-block:: python